Gas Patio Heaters

 Gas patio heaters and gas garden heaters – key benefits

-There’s no doubt about it, our gas patio heaters are a stylish bunch.
+There’s no doubt about it, our gas heaters are a stylish bunch.
 Without the garish orange glare that some less sophisticated infrared heaters produce, these models provide a romantic and atmospheric alternative.

 Wave goodbye to wires

-All of our gas-powered models are completely cable-free.
+Our gas-powered models are completely cable-free.
 There’s no need to locate these heaters near an electric power source.

 With a self-contained source of fuel, gas garden heaters bring warmth to the furthest reaches of your pub garden, courtyard or outdoor event space.
 So, say farewell to trailing extension leads and overloaded power sockets, and bid a warm welcome to a quick, easy-to-operate outdoor heating supply.